Director of the Mary Lyon Centre, MRC Harwell.

 My PhD supervisor Iain Robinson, who was what I would call an honest scientist — he believed in integral data.
 It didn’t matter if the data didn’t support your hypothesis as long as it was true.
 He is great at experimental design and focusing on biological relevance, rather than just stats and numbers.
 And my dad.
 He was an incredibly hard worker, returned to work very shortly after being one of the first people in the country to have open heart surgery in the 1970s and taught me that you won’t get anywhere without putting in the work.

 What I wish I’d known

 Having kids doesn’t need to delay or upset your career.
-It’s incredibly hard sometimes to juggle work and home, but I don’t think it has made any difference.
+It’s incredibly hard sometimes to juggle work and home, but I do not think it has made any difference.
 With hindsight, I would have had them earlier (and maybe a third!).

 Words of wisdom

 Make sure you say if you aren’t sure about something.
-No one will think badly of you if you don’t know something and need to ask, but they will if you pretend you already know it.
+No one will think badly of you if you do not know something and need to ask, but they will if you pretend you already know it.

-I see my future as being here and helping the centre grow further: being at the forefront of genome engineering, moving mouse models ever closer to the human genome and making them more accessible to researchers who don’t currently use them.
+I see my future as being here and helping the centre grow further: being at the forefront of genome engineering, moving mouse models ever closer to the human genome and making them more accessible to researchers who do not currently use them.

 Find out more